-Our joint replacement surgeons in the Division of Adult Reconstruction have performed more than 10,000 joint replacement surgeries in a two-year span and are nationally recognized for their comprehensive treatment approach for even the most complex cases.
+Our joint replacement surgeons in the Division of Adult Reconstruction have performed more than 10,000 joint replacement surgeries in two years.
+They are nationally recognized for their comprehensive treatment approach for even the most complex cases.

-As leaders in the field of orthopaedic and joint replacement research, our joint replacement surgeons constantly test and develop promising new procedures and artificial joints.
-Our goal is to make joint replacements work better and last longer for our patients.
+As leaders in orthopaedic and joint replacement research, our joint replacement surgeons constantly test and develop promising new procedures and artificial joints.
+We aim to make joint replacements work better and last longer for our patients.

-Our faculty are thought leaders in the field of orthopaedics.
-Not only do they push the boundaries of medicine in the research lab to develop the best treatment options for patients in the clinic, but they are continually striving for new ways to teach the next generation of surgeons.
+Our faculty are thought leaders in orthopaedics.
+They push the boundaries of medicine in the research lab to develop the best treatment options for patients in the clinic and continually strive for new ways to teach the next generation of surgeons.

 Fellowship